DovarFalcone/dovarfalcone.github.io/resume.md

 ---
 # Summary

-Experienced data coordinator with a background in animal science and business intelligence.
-Proficient in a range of technical skills, including SQL, Python, and PowerBI.
-Demonstrated ability to drive operational efficiencies and cost savings, as well as develop and implement successful project plans.
-Strong leadership and team management skills, with experience supervising and training staff.
+As an experienced data coordinator with a background in animal science and business intelligence, I'm skilled in using SQL, Python, R, and PowerBI.
+I have a track record of driving operational efficiencies, cost savings, and successfully executing project plans.
+My strong leadership and team management skills make me an asset to any organization, having supervised and trained staff in my previous roles.

+## Work Experience
 ---

-# Work Experience

-## Cargill FSQR Data Coordinator
+### Cargill FSQR Data Coordinator
-#### 2021-Present
+#### _2021-Present:_

-- Implemented a paperless system across all protein facilities, driving significant operational efficiencies and cost savings.
+- In my time at Cargill, I saw an opportunity to streamline our paper-based processes and bring our protein facilities into the digital age.
+In this role, I implemented a paperless system across all facilities, driving significant operational efficiencies and cost savings.
+I designed custom forms for each plant to replace paper copies, ensuring clean data collection with minimal future maintenance requirements.
-- Developed a ticketing support model to manage incoming requests during the paperless application deployment.
+- To manage the influx of requests during the transition, I created a ticketing support model, ensuring that everyone's concerns were addressed in a timely and efficient manner.
-- Performed business intelligence engineering tasks, building reports from scratch using PostgreSQL and PowerBi.
-- Analyzed and reported on data collected from all plants in real-time.
+- Finally, I utilized my business intelligence engineering skills to build reports from scratch using PostgreSQL and PowerBi.
+This allowed me to analyze and report on real-time data collected from all plants, giving the leadership team insight into our operations' performance.
-- Created custom forms for each plant to replace paper copies, ensuring clean data collection with minimal future maintenance requirements.

-## Cargill Meat Solutions FSQR Supervisor - Second Shift
+### Cargill FSQR Supervisor
-#### 2020-2021
+#### _2020-2021:_

-- Oversaw a team of technicians responsible for enforcing regulatory and corporate policies.
-- Improved daily data entry tasks using automated spreadsheets and Microsoft products.
+- As an FSQR supervisor at Cargill Meat Solutions, I oversaw a team of technicians responsible for enforcing regulatory and corporate policies.
+Recognizing that our daily data entry tasks were inefficient and labor-intensive, I developed and implemented automated spreadsheets and Microsoft products, reducing our workload while improving our accuracy.
-- Implemented a cost savings program that reduced the amount of daily water sampling, resulting in savings of $30,000 in testing, supplies, and labor.
+- To cut costs, I implemented a water sampling program that reduced testing, supply, and labor expenses by $30,000 annually.
-- Strengthened relationships between the FSQR and Ops teams to create a highly-functioning group.
+- Additionally, I strengthened relationships between the FSQR and Ops teams, creating a highly functioning group.

-## Select Breeders Services - Horse Care and Facility Supervisor
+### Select Breeders Services - Horse Care and Facility Supervisor
-#### 2019-2020
+#### _2019-2020:_

-- Coordinated all aspects of animal welfare, employee scheduling, and inventory management for a horse breeding facility.
-- Supervised and trained a team of up to 10 employees, including H2A Visa workers.
+- At Select Breeders Services, I coordinated all aspects of animal welfare, employee scheduling, and inventory management for a horse breeding facility.
+I supervised and trained a team of up to 10 employees, including H2A Visa workers.
-- Developed and executed a project plan to add additional stalls to an unused arena, generating an estimated $10,000 per month in revenue.
+- After identifying an underutilized arena, I developed and executed a project plan to add additional stalls, generating an estimated $10,000 per month in revenue.
-- Created spreadsheets to track the movement of horses in and out of the facility.
-- Implemented weekly quality checks of all vehicles and facilities.
+- I also created spreadsheets to track the movement of horses in and out of the facility and implemented weekly quality checks of all vehicles and facilities.

-## Furlyn Farm and Stables, LLC - Facility Manager
+### Furlyn Farm and Stables, LLC - Facility Manager
-#### 2012-2018
+#### _2012-2018:_

-- Managed and supported a 75-acre family-owned horse farm.
+- As a facility manager at Furlyn Farm and Stables, I managed and supported a 75-acre family-owned horse farm.
+I oversaw all aspects of the farm's operations, from maintenance and repairs to staffing and customer service.
+My leadership and problem-solving skills ensured that the farm ran smoothly.

+## Education
 ---

-# Education

-The Pennsylvania State University, University Park, PA 2018
+- The Pennsylvania State University, University Park, PA, 2018:
   - Major: Animal Science, Business Option
   - Minor: Equine Science

+## Skills
 ---

-# Skills

-## Proficient in:
 - Excel
 - SQL
 - Python